 Edit the IP Address of your LAN

-This section is not generally recommended when troubleshooting your WAN, but is necessary if your WAN IP address shows as 192.168.1.x.
+This section is not generally recommended, but is necessary if your WAN IP address shows as 192.168.1.x.

 Step 1.
 Log into your RV160 or RV260.

 Step 2.
 In the left-hand menu-bar click the LAN button and then click VLAN Settings.

 Step 3.
 Select the VLAN that contains your routing device, then click the Edit button.

 Step 4.
 Enter your desired static IP Address.
 Check that the Range Start and Range End have changed to be in the same subnet as the IP Address of the VLAN.
 If this has not updated, you will have to change it so it is in the same subnet.

 Step 5.
 Click Apply in the upper-right hand corner.